munificent/craftinginterpreters/book/the-lox-language.md

 ```

 A `while` <span name="do">loop</span> executes the body repeatedly as long as
-the condition expression evaluates to true:
+the condition expression evaluates to true.

 ```lox
 var a = 1;